cangkevin/brain-dump/fundamentals/object-oriented-design/object-oriented-design.md

 ### Polymorphism

-Martin posed the following snippet of an over-simplified version of the UNIX copy program:
+Martin posed the following snippet of an over-simplified version of the Unix copy program (`cp`):

 ```c
 void copy() {